 This page provides some course material in Computational Logic, covering both theory and practice.

-In particular, we use the Ciao Prolog system for teaching these courses since it allows covering within one system pure logic programming, Prolog, CLP, verification, partial evaluation, tabling, etc.
+In particular, we use the Ciao Prolog system for teaching these courses, since it allows covering within one system pure logic programming, different search rules, Prolog, CLP, analysis, verification, partial evaluation, tabling, etc.

 You are welcome to use all or part of this course material, we only ask you to please quote the origin.
 We would also very much appreciate if you let us know that you are using it and also that you send us by email to the address above any error corrections or improvements you may make to this material.
 Thanks in advance.